 We provide the NEOs with a base salary to compensate them for services rendered during the fiscal year.
 Base salary ranges for NEOs are determined on the basis of each executive's position, performance and level of responsibility.
-Base salary levels are currently reviewed at a minimum of every two years or earlier if the scale and scope of responsibilities and accountabilities for a NEO change.
+Base salary levels are reviewed annually.
 Peer group and market data from like sized companies are utilized in our review.
-Our practice does not include annual merit increases for NEOs.
+Merit increases for NEOs are considered based on the annual reviews of market data and base salaries, and are adjusted only as needed, not necessarily annually.
 Base salaries for NEOs are generally benchmarked within a tight range of the market median for our peer groups and companies of like size.
-Commencing in 2017, base salaries for all of our NEOs will be reviewed annually.